ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/BandpassCalibrator.rst

 solution), the bandpass table is deleted and re-made once the new beams are split and flagged.

+The cbpcalibrator job can make use of a script from ACES to both plot the bandpass solutions (as a function of antenna, beam and polarisation), and to smooth the bandpass table so that outlying points are interpolated over.
+This produces a second table (with ".smooth" appended to the name), which will then be applied to the science data instead of the original.
+There are a number of parameters that may be used to tweak the smoothing - this is intended to be an interim solution until this functionality is implemented in ASKAPsoft.

 +-----------------------------------------+---------------------------------------+--------------------------------------------------------+-----------------------------------------------------------+
 | Variable                                | Default                               | Parset equivalent                                      | Description                                               |
 +=========================================+=======================================+========================================================+===========================================================+